kyhau/aws-notebook/LoggingAndMonitoring.md

 ## S3 Server access logging for bucket
 - You want to track requests for access to a particular S3 bucket.
 - The Log Delivery group must be granted write permission on the target bucket.
-- _Logs are delivered on a “best effort” basis (NOT near-real-time logging)._
+- *Logs are delivered on a "best effort" basis (NOT near-real-time logging).*

 ## Macie
 - Macie helps you protect your data in S3 by helping you classify what data you have, the value that data has to the